swcarpentry-ja/carpentries-coc/topic_folders/regional_communities/african_task_force.md

 ### What We Do

-- **Monthly African Instructor Meetup**: Our monthly African Carpentries Community meetups have been running since 2017.
+- **Monthly African Community Meetup**: Our monthly African Carpentries Community meetups have been running since 2017.
 Here we discuss topics that are of interest to our instructors in the African context, including previous and upcoming workshops, available resources, opportunities, events, and more.
 We would love to hear more voices at our monthly online meetup, on the 4th Thursday each month, 12:00 - 13:00 SAST (10:00 - 11:00 UTC).
 If you are keen to join please sign up at [our Etherpad](http://pad.software-carpentry.org/ZA-community-call).

 **2021 meetings**:
 * ~~28 January 2021 12:00 - 13:00 SAST/10:00-11:00 UTC~~